The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

 Insulin resistance is a condition we hear a lot about these days.
-Doctors tell us is about diet, weight management and physical activity.
-But this study shows a strong correlation between blue light exposure and Insulin resistance:
+Doctors tell us it's about diet, weight management and physical activity.
+However, this study at Northwestern shows a strong correlation between blue light exposure and insulin resistance:

 Did you catch that?
-The insulin resistance reaction got much worse when subjects didn't get a good night sleep!
-Who's getting a good night sleep?
-Well, chances are Not those who are looking a screens before bed!
+The insulin resistance reaction got much worse when subjects didn't get a good night's sleep!
+Who's getting a good night's sleep?
+Well, chances are NOT those who are looking a screens before bed!

 6. Love that Melatonin Baby- So Watch That Light For Healthy Sleep and More

 Babies produce and secrete melatonin just like their moms and dads.
-One study showed Mighty Melatonin present in the saliva of babies just 3 weeks old.
-In another study, researchers noticed that the levels began to show a rhythm when the babies were about 2 months old.
-At 6 months babies were secreted about one quarter of the melatonin of adults.
+One study showed mighty melatonin to be present in the saliva of babies just 3 weeks old.
+In another study, researchers noticed that the melatonin levels began to show a rhythm when the babies were about 2 months old.
+At 6 months babies secreted about one quarter of the melatonin that adults do.

 "Circadian rhythms appeared much more rapidly in this infant than previously reported; their rapid appearance was probably facilitated by maximal exposure to sunlight . . .

-In fact, the study attempted to replicate natural and normal light patterns that existed before artificial light- meaning that when the sun went down--so did the light baby was exposed to.
+In fact, the study attempted to replicate natural and normal light patterns that existed before artificial light- meaning that when the sun went down--so did the light that the baby was exposed to.

-So mom and dad, as babies develop their circadian rhythm, you can help by keeping their night-times environment as light-free as possible
+So mom and dad, as babies develop their circadian rhythm, you can help by keeping their night-time environment as light-free as possible.

 8. Teens, Sleep, Depressions and Melatonin

-Ultimately, the wavelengths of blue light that screens emit, impact their ability to create melatonin—which can have emotional effects as well as keep them from sleeping.
+Ultimately, the wavelengths of blue light that screens emit, impact kids' ability to create melatonin—which can have emotional effects, as well as keep them from sleeping.

 9. Blue Light Glasses and Those Amazing Eyes

 Digital eye strain.
-Just thinking about looking at a brightly lit computer, makes our eyes hurt UGH!
-We wouldn't stare at a bright sunlit blue horizon for hours on end in the same way, our eyes weren't meant to stare at a blue-light filled screen all day.
+Just thinking about looking at a brightly lit computer, makes our eyes hurt.
+UGH!
+We wouldn't stare at a bright sunlit blue horizon for hours on end.
+In the same way, our eyes weren't meant to stare at a blue light filled screen all day.
 But that's what we do.
-And that screen light is not only full of blue light, but LED light is pulsating or flickering- making it hard on our physiology as well.
-The digital blue light combination of high amounts of energy and the short wavelengths mean our eyes struggle to focus as the blue light scatters.
+And that screen light is not only full of blue light, but LED light is pulsating or flickering-making it hard on our physiology as well.
+The digital blue light combination of high amounts of energy and short wavelengths, make our eyes struggle to focus as the blue light scatters.